 Safe Breast Milk Storage for Breastfeeding Moms

-Expressed breast milk can help a mother feed her baby when she is not able to physically breastfeed.
+Expressed breast milk can help a mother feed her baby when she cannot physically breastfeed.

-It is imperative that you store your milk properly so that its nutritional qualities are kept.
-Human milk contains anti-bacterial properties that keep it fresher, longer.
-Most of the breastmilk's nutritive value is preserved during freezing
+You must store your milk properly so that its nutritional qualities are kept.
+Human milk contains anti-bacterial properties that keep it fresher for longer.
+Most of the breastmilk's nutritional value is preserved during freezing.

-If you or your baby has had a yeast (thrush) infection, you can continue to breastfeed and freeze your milk, but when the infection has ended, you should get rid of any extra breast milk, as the yeast in the milk is not destroyed via freezing and might infect you and your baby again.
+If you or your baby has had a yeast (thrush) infection, you can continue breastfeeding and freeze your milk.
+Still, when the infection has ended, you should get rid of any extra breast milk, as the yeast in the milk is not destroyed via freezing and might infect you and your baby again.